Einlogic-Org/MaxDevices/README.md

-# MaxDevices
+# Welcome
-Collection of Max for Live 8 Devices
+This is my collection of Max for Live 8 Devices

 # Devices
 ### Kill Switch